strategineer/personal-website/content/blog/2024-10-03/index.md

 # Able of the High Heart echoing Sir Ravd throughout the Knight

-Let's go over some examples of how Sir Ravd's teachings echo in Able of the High Heart's behavior and thoughts throughout the rest of the Knight.
+Let's go over some examples of how Sir Ravd's teachings echo in Able of the High Heart's behaviour and thoughts throughout the rest of the Knight.

 ... [examples here]

 # Able of the High Heart - The Hero We Love

-Now, it should be clear that Able's brief encounter with Sir Ravd impacted Able's worldview, his behavior, his perception and understanding of the hierarchichal world around him and the quests he sets for himself throughout the Knight.
+Now, it should be clear that Able's brief encounter with Sir Ravd impacted Able's worldview, his behaviour, his perception and understanding of the hierarchical world around him and the quests he sets for himself throughout the Knight.

 This is interesting for a few reasons:
 - sir ravd's encounter is not initially framed as being as important as it really is, it's only through reading the rest of the text that eventually you come to the realization that Able is emulating Sir Ravd in every way.